ro31337/jquery.ns-autogrow/README.md

 * Correctly handles 2 or more spaces
 * Copies more css and font styles to shadow div
 * Correctly handles long words on one line
-* Doesn't flick on Enter
+* Flickering can be disabled on Enter
 * Doesn't add more than one handler to textarea
 * Handles textarea scrollbar if any
 * Improved support of special characters